 Directions:

-2. Spread the cream of mushroom soup over the chicken.
+2. Spread the mushroom soup over them.

 4. Cover and cook on low for 6-7 hours or high for 3-4 hours.